Here’s The Most Beautiful, Awesome Michigan RV Campgrounds

 Home to more than 11,000 lakes, Michigan is one state you won’t want to miss.
 Michigan has the largest state park and state forest system of any state.
 Explore more than 78 state parks, 19 state recreation areas, and 6 state forests, spread out across the Upper Peninsula and Lower Peninsula.

 When you are searching for the best RV parks in Michigan, it’s safe to say there are many that should fall under the most scenic parks in the state.
-Check out the RV parks in Michigan listed below but don’t be afraid to do your own research on Campground Reviews and with the RV LIFE Pro tools including RV Trip Wizard.
+Check out the RV parks in Michigan listed below but don’t be afraid to do your own research on RV LIFE Campgrounds and with the RV LIFE Pro tools including RV LIFE Trip Wizard.

 1. White River RV Park & Campground, Montague